Missing large

 I’ve remained under the impression from my long-ago youth that theaters don’t check the age of ticket-buyers until you get to R-rated movies.
 But perhaps kids are more restricted these days — ?

-6. about 1 month ago on Warped
+6. 2 months ago on Warped

 A great tribute to Richard Thompson’s genius, gone way too soon.
 Thanks, Michael!

-7. about 1 month ago on Edge City
+7. 2 months ago on Edge City

 I have the good fortune to live on a semi-rural road with beautiful views of the nearby mountains.